vlordier/kanban-mcp/README.md

 # MCP Kanban
 An MCP tool set providing internal task management state for complex multi-session workflows with AI agents.
 This is similar to other memory MCP tools, with the additional structure, rules and visibility of a kanban-based task management system.

-The main idea is to direct the AI agent to document its work in a kanban board, both in the planning session and in execution sessions.
+The main idea is to direct the AI agent to document and save its work in a kanban board, both in the planning session and in execution sessions.

 ## Highlights
 - Column capacity / work-in-progress limits
 - Embedded DB (SQLite)
-- Web UI for observing the progress of the workflow
+- Web UI for observing the progress of the workflow, and for modifying tasks manually
 - Predefined prompts for starting and resuming a workflow

 ## Usage